BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

     - Knock Off
     - Bulk Up

 Ooh boy, time for Samson.
 When I first played Reborn I was stuck on this fight for weeks!
 For one, 10 of his 24 moves are "high-striker" moves, meaning they get multiplied by a random multiplier between 0.5x and 3x.
-However, his Hariyama and Conkeldurr are guaranteed high rolls due to their abilities, and any Pokemon with increased attack also has a better chance at high rolls, meaning Synthetic Seed Hawlucha and Blaziken as well as Swords Dance Lucario all get really high rolls!
+However, his Hariyama and Conkeldurr are guaranteed high rolls due to their abilities, and any Pokémon with increased attack also has a better chance at high rolls, meaning Synthetic Seed Hawlucha and Blaziken as well as Swords Dance Lucario all get really high rolls!
 Essentially this means that most of the time you get hit by a high striker move, you are going to be absolutely bodied!
 On top of this, Lucario's Swords Dance boosts attack by 3 stages per use, and its Acrobatics will hit with 165 base power regardless of item held!
-With Conkeldurr sitting at 90 total speed to counter Trick Room and Hawlucha with Unburden to outspeed basically anything you have, his team is well suited to deal with all kinds of speed set ups and easily crush your pathetic Pokemon with high striker moves.
+With Conkeldurr sitting at 90 total speed to counter Trick Room and Hawlucha with Unburden to outspeed basically anything you have, his team is well suited to deal with all kinds of speed set ups and easily crush your pathetic Pokémon with high striker moves.
 Thanks to Brick Break, your puny screens will be crushed as well.
 All in all a tough fight!

 Ok, so Samson crushed me when I was younger, but that was before I read the field notes for Big Top Arena and realized how much you can do back to him!
 If nothing else, notice that what I mentioned about his Lucario's Acrobatics earlier holds true for you as well - the move pretty much wipes his whole team if you are able to use it (or Nature Power, which becomes it).
 You can also use the High Striker moves yourself to hit hard if you want - notable users include Guts Medicham, Guts / Sheer Force Conkeldurr, and Sky Drop Sheer Force Braviary, all of which are available nearby!
 There are also a ton of moves that are boosted on this field otherwise: sound moves like Hyper Voice and Boomburst, and other moves like Petal Dance, Power Whip, Fly, and Revelation Dance, to name a few.
-Speaking of the latter, a Pokemon with Dancer gets +1 Spe and +1 SpA whenever they use a dancing move... a good combo there for a certain Pokemon.
+Speaking of the latter, a Pokémon with Dancer gets +1 Spe and +1 SpA whenever they use a dancing move... a good combo there for a certain Pokémon.
 If you are able to get away with boosting yourself, Swords Dance, Dragon Dance, and Quiver Dance are all boosted, meaning you can get your own sweeper going fairly easily.
 Rain lasts 8 turns, Sing has perfect accuracy now, Belly Drum grants defense boosts... there are just so many crazy things that you can use on this field!
 Even if you don't want to abuse the field, fast Psychic and Flying types are still solid choices to deal with his slower team members and you can always use something like priority moves or Sturdy + Counter for the tricky ones if need be.

 **Relationship Point Choices:**
 - Defeat Samson on your first try (+2 Ciel)